ruggeri/tech-notes/math/strang-algebra/04c-projection-into-subspaces.md

 the diagonal zeroed-out (we drop that coordinate).

 Okay.
 Say you want to project into a given subspace.
 Give me an orthonormal basis for that subspace.
-Note that while multiply by a matrix can be seen as a mapping from a linear combination of basis vectors to a linear combination of matrix columns, you can also see it as the projection of the vector onto each of the rows.
+Note that while (1) multiplying by a matrix can be seen as a mapping from a linear combination of basis vectors to a linear combination of matrix columns, you can (2) also see it as the projection of the vector onto each of the rows.

 Therefore, we can write the basis vectors into matrix rows: let's call this `A\trans`.
-Then we know that once we've done this projection, we need to now map this vector of projection lengths to a linear combination of those original vectors.
+Then we know that once we've (1) done this projection, we need to (2) now map this vector of projection lengths to the linear combination of those original vectors.
 Therefore, if we've written the basis vectors as columns of `A`, we can do this by multiplying `A\trans y` by `A`.
 Thus the matrix that does this entire thing is